Marc Elias: Career

 In 2004, Elias served as general counsel to John Kerry's presidential campaign.

 Prior to creating the Elias Law Group in 2021, Elias was the head of the political law practice at Perkins Coie.
 He represented the Democratic National Committee, Democratic Senatorial Campaign Committee, Democratic Congressional Campaign Committee, Democratic Governors Association, and a number of Democratic members of Congress.
 He has represented the leadership of the United States House of Representatives and United States Senate.
+In 2020, Elias's employer, Perkins Coie, received $9.6 million from the Hopewell Fund and $11.6 million from Priorities USA Action.
+Starting in 2020 Elias led a Hopewell Fund project called the Democracy Docket Legal Fund with the stated goal of supporting litigation to challenge Republican-backed voting restrictions enacted across the country.

 He served as lead counsel for Senator Al Franken in the 2008 United States Senate election in Minnesota recount and contest, the longest recount and contest in American history.
 Elias has testified on campaign finance before committees in both houses of Congress and before the Federal Election Commission.
 Elias has worked on voting rights and redistricting lawsuits across the U.S.

+In 2014, Elias advised Senator Harry Reid "on a provision that was tucked into a must-pass spending bill in 2014 that dramatically increased the amount of cash superrich donors could give to national party committees ...
+Republicans would later use the funds to pay Mr. Trump's legal fees while he was president, and have since used them to pay for ads."

 In April 2015, Hillary Clinton engaged Elias as attorney of record and general counsel for her 2016 presidential campaign.
 According to The Washington Post, in April 2016, Elias hired Fusion GPS on behalf of the Democratic National Committee and the Clinton campaign to create the research that resulted in the Steele dossier.
+Elias served as "the point person to fund opposition research that produced salacious – but ultimately largely debunked – claims about Mr. Trump's ties to Russia."
+Money from his clients, the D.N.C. and the Clinton campaign, was used without their knowledge to pay for the research.
 On October 24, 2017, Perkins Coie released Fusion GPS from its client confidentiality obligation.

-Elias serves on the board of advisors of Let America Vote, an organization founded by former Missouri Secretary of State Jason Kander that aims to end voter suppression.

 Elias served as the attorney for Dan McCready during the investigation of fraud allegations in the 2018 election in North Carolina's 9th congressional district.
 In January 2019, Elias became general counsel of the Kamala Harris 2020 presidential campaign.